flycasual/flycasual.github.io2019/index.md

 ---
 title: Fly Casual
 feature_text: |
-  ## Fly Casual
-  We are an 80's & 90's & 2000's band that loves to rock out to some tunes we love around La Crosse.
-We book for events such as weddings, social events, and more.

 feature_image: "https://picsum.photos/1300/400?image=989"
 excerpt: ""
 ---

+We are an 80's & 90's & 2000's band that loves to rock out to some tunes we love around La Crosse.
+We book for events such as weddings, social events, and more.

 ## Gig Calendar